danielsevov/fontys_project_simulation/README.md

-# University project - Traffic Simulationm
+# University project - Traffic Simulation

 The structure is as follows: